 Do you ever wonder how much worrying goes into being “stuck”?

-The solution is to get better or change my perspective – provided the situation is conducive to this.
+A solution is to get better or change my perspective – provided the situation is conducive to this.
+Easier said than done, especially if grief, loss and sadness are part of the reason for being stuck.

-I wonder if getting better or “unstuck” so someone else feels better is enough of a motivator for me to change how I am reacting to my situation.
-I can be stubborn and think feeling sad is a good spot to be in for now, hmmmm… for as long as I want.
+I wonder if being well or “unstuck” so someone else feels better is enough of a motivator for you or I to change how we react to our situation.
+I can be stubborn and think feeling sad is a good spot to be in for now, hmmm… for as long as I want.

 - Sometimes, I don’t want to care about who is worrying about me.